is an opera

 - James Bond spies on a Quantum meeting which takes place during a representation of Tosca during the Bregenz Festival in Quantum of Solace.
 The representation is real, the scenes were filmed on the Seebühne (floating stage) in June 2008.

 - In the mission "Curtains down" from Hitman Blood Money, 47 is sent to kill a great opera singer and child rapist, Alvaro D'Alvade, and his protector Richard Delahunt at the Paris Opera House, while D'Alvade is rehearsing the execution scene from Tosca.
+You can get the actor killed by switching the prop gun used for the scene with a real one, or mask your own shot by firing at the same time as the executioner.

 - The Agatha Christie short story Swan Song involves a soprano who really stabs the baritone during a performance of Tosca.